open5e/open5e/source/monsters/tome-of-beasts/L/lorelei.rst

 **Charm.** The lorelei targets one humanoid she can see within 30 feet of her.
-If the target can see or hear the lorelei, it must succeed on a DC 17 Wisdom saving throw against this magic or be charmed by the lorelei.
+If the target can see or hear the lorelei, it must succeed on a DC 17 Wisdom saving throw against this magic or be :ref:`srd:charmed` by the lorelei.
 The charmed target regards the lorelei as its one, true love, to be heeded and protected.
 Although the target isn’t under the lorelei’s control, it takes the lorelei’s requests or actions in the most favorable way it can.